 The Company entered into a \$7.00 million Gold Forward Sale Transaction with Concept Capital Management ("CCM" or the "Purchaser").
-Pursuant to the Sale of Gold Agreement, the Company's Australian subsidiary, Monument Murchison Pty Ltd (the "Seller") shall receive a \$7.00 million prepayment by March 31, 2018 and commit to deliver a total 8,676 ounces of gold to the Purchaser over a 36 month period commencing January 23, 2018.
+Pursuant to the Sale of Gold Agreement, the Company's Australian subsidiary, Monument Murchison Pty Ltd (the "Seller") received a \$7.00 million prepayment and committed to deliver a total 8,676 ounces of gold to the Purchaser over a 36-month period commencing January 23, 2019.
 In addition, on the same pro-rata delivery terms, CCM has the option to purchase additional ounces of gold at 620 ounces per unit for \$0.50 million up to 3,720 ounces for a total \$3.00 million to be prepaid to the Seller, by October 31, 2018 or, with the written agreement of the seller, at any time up to and including January 28, 2019.